dp-beck/weather_app/README.md

 1. Write functions that hit the API - Functions that can take a location and return the weather data for that location.
   DONE -- a.)
 Write a function that will take a city name or zip code and return the lat/long
-    **This function returns an array [Latitude, Longitude]** b.)
+    **This function returns an array [Latitude, Longitude]** DONE -- b.)
 Write a function that will take the lat./long. and return the weather data **What data do you want?
 How do you want to return it**

-3. Write functions that process the JSON data you’re getting from the API and return an object with only the data you require for your app.
+DONE 3.
+Write functions that process the JSON data you’re getting from the API and return an object with only the data you require for your app.

 4. Set up a simple form that will let users input their location and will fetch the weather info.